Rapiddot/seedboxes_docs/docs/howtos/How_to_reclaim_your_plex_server.md

 # How to reclaim your plex server

-If for whatever reason your plex server is signed out of your plex.tv account and you no longer have access to your plex server, instead of re-installing the plex app (**which most probably will cause you to lose your previous library paths and a full rescan will be needed once you re-add them, amongst other things**), there is another, better and faster way (and without the above fuss in parenthesis).
-You just need to do the following in order to claim your plex server back:
+If for whatever reason your plex server is signed out of your plex.tv account and you no longer have access to your plex server, instead of re-installing the plex app (**which most probably will cause you to lose your previous library paths and a full rescan will be needed once you re-add them, amongst other things**), there is another, better and faster way.
+You have 2 options.
+You can fix this either by using our Discord Bot (Option A) or manually if you SSH into your seedbox (Option B).

 ## Option A - Use our Discord channel's Bot